gemrb/gemrb.github.io/GUIScript/functions/TextArea_ListResources.md

 **Parameters:**
   * WindowIndex, ControlIndex - control IDs
   * type - one of CHR_PORTRAITS, CHR_SOUNDS, CHR_EXPORTS or CHR_SCRIPTS
-  * flags -    currently only used for CHR_PORTRAITS: 0 means the portraits with 'M' as the suffix, anything else 'S'
+  * flags:
+    - for CHR_PORTRAITS chooses suffix: 0 'M', 1 'S', 2 'L'

-**Return value:** int - the number of options added to the TextArea
+**Return value:** list - the list of options added to the TextArea